vniems/BD-Lithium/README.md

 ------------------------------------------------------------------------

 ## The Project Workflow and File Descriptions
-This project includes **3 subdirectories** based on the analytic steps as shown below.
+This project includes **three subdirectories** based on the analytic steps as shown below.
 Brief description is provided for each file, including additional/required data, which will be a useful resource for users.

 ### Step I